 Effective July 1, 2013, attendance at a Pre-Education Seminar is required prior to applying for admission to the Elementary or Secondary Teacher Education Program.
 Please contact the Office of Admissions & Certification at 989-964-4057, option # 1, for upcoming Pre-Education seminar dates, or view the upcoming dates at:

 Instructions to Apply

-Between Monday, December 15, 2014 through Friday, January 9, 2015, applicants will use the College of Education’s Tk20 data management system to complete their application, upload most of the required supporting documents, and follow-up with a scheduled appointment with a COE staff member Monday, January 12, 2015 through Friday, January 16, 2015 to review the application materials, submit official transcripts that are required (with the exception of SVSU), and schedule a program interview.
+Between Friday, August 28, 2015 and Friday, September 11, 2015, applicants will use the College of Education’s Tk20 data management system to complete their application, upload most of the required supporting documents, and follow-up with a scheduled appointment with a COE staff member during the week of Monday, September 14, 2015 through Friday, September 18, 2015 to review the application materials, submit official transcripts that are required (with the exception of SVSU), and schedule a program interview.

 1. Log in to Tk20 and complete the elementary or secondary application in its entirety.
 Click here for assistance on how to create an account in Tk20 to complete the application: Tk20 Application Instructions (299kB)

 2. Be prepared to upload the following documents into your electronic application (MS Word or PDF are acceptable):

 a.
 A copy of your class schedule for the upcoming semester; SVSU students may obtain a copy from Cardinal Direct;